firebird-finance/firebird-docs/docs/products/faas.md

 2. The vFarm must obtain $100K or greater in TVL
 3. The vFarm must be verified by the FaaS Council

+**If project is using non-vSwap LPs creation fee is 500 gvVALUE-B and it is NOT refundable**

 #### FAAS POOL PARAMETERS
  Assuming you know the pool parameters for your vFarm, getting it up-and-running shouldn’t take more than 5 minutes!
 You can choose and customize any parameters that suit your project, but **the required parameters** for every FaaS pool include: